PdxCodeGuild/class_mountain_goat/0 General/01 - Class Structure.md

 - It has a great community, active development
 - It enables the quick development of web applications
-- Web dev is very popular (& lucrative)
+- Web dev is very popular and lucrative

 ## Course Overview

 This course is a kick-start to learning web development, it is immersive and pragmatic.
-We focus on understanding the principles in practice.
-Most of the class will consist of alternating between lectures, demos, and labs.
-While we're working on our labs, you're free to use the entirety of the space.
-The class will use a git repository for viewing docs, labs, and solutions.
-This is also where each student will submit their own solutions, in a folder with their name.
+We learn by doing, and focus on understanding the principles of programming practice.
+Most of the class time will consist of lectures, demos, mob programming, and labs.
 Tutoring outside of class is free and can be scheduled with the instructor.

-## Submitting Labs
+## Submitting Lab Solutions

+Students will submit lab solutions by using `commit` and `push` to a repository and creating a link in the `README.md` to them.

 ## Daily Habits